Home » Recipes » Dessert

 • Lightly brush the top of the pie crust with beaten egg white and sprinkle with sugar if desired.

-• Baking the Pie: Place the pie onto the foiled lined sheet and bake in preheated 400°F oven for 20 minutes.
+• Place the pie onto the foiled lined sheet and bake in preheated 400°F oven for 20 minutes.
 Reduce the heat to 350°F and bake for an additional 25-30 minutes.
 About halfway through, I often place a pie shield over the crust to prevent over-browning.
 Be sure to bake until the filling is bubbling.

 Notes

-• Cover tightly and refrigerate leftovers for up to 5 days.
+3. Storage: Cover tightly and refrigerate leftovers for up to 5 days.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.